eslint/eslint/docs/rules/no-prototype-builtins.md

-# Disallow use of Object.prototypes builtins directly (no-prototype-builtins)
+# no-prototype-builtins

+Disallows calling some `Object.prototype` methods directly on objects.

 In ECMAScript 5.1, `Object.create` was added, which enables the creation of objects with a specified `[[Prototype]]`. `Object.create(null)` is a common pattern used to create objects that will be used as a Map.
 This can lead to errors when it is assumed that objects will have properties from `Object.prototype`.
 This rule prevents calling some `Object.prototype` methods directly from an object.